Gene Marshall-Piedra Blanca Trail Restoration

 How It’s Going….

 The following spring, LPFA began leading backcountry projects based out of Piedra Blanca Camp to brush and restore tread further up the trail.
-Between May 2024 and June 2025, LPFA led 4 more multi-day volunteer projects between Piedra Blanca Camp and Pine Mountain Lodge.
-As of June 2025, the trail has been completely brushed with all slides clear from the trailhead to Pine Mountain Lodge Camp.
-The final 1.5 mies of trail before PML Camp is one of those sections of trail that has turned back, or at least scarred (physically, emotionally, or both) many backpackers.
-It included a mile long gauntlet of dreaded Whitehorn Ceanothus through which hikers had to tuck, duck, and even crawl, all while getting impaled by those nasty, irritative thorns.
-Well, we are happy to say that this section is now 6-8 feet wide and ready for visitors!
-Hopefully it stays open for several years to come….
+Between May 2024 and March 2026, LPFA led 6 more multi-day volunteer projects between Piedra Blanca Camp and Pine Mountain Lodge.
+By March 2026, the trail had been completely brushed with all slides clear from the trailhead to Pine Mountain Lodge Camp.
+The final 1.5 miles of trail before PML Camp is one of those sections of trail that has turned back, or at least scarred (physically, emotionally, or both) many backpackers.
+It included a mile long gauntlet of Whitethorn Ceanothus through which hikers had to tuck, duck, and even crawl, all while getting impaled by those nasty, irritative thorns.
+As of March 2026 it’s brushed wide open and passable even to packstock.
+Cue the LPFA Pine Mountain Lodge Working Vacation….

 PROPOSED FUTURE WORK: